-An entity that wants to establish a DMNC rating for its Resources must report the DMNC data for each of its Resources to the NYISO using the ICAP Market System and in accordance with Attachment D to this Manual.
-The ICAP Automated Market User's Guide can be found at:
+An entity that wants to establish a DMNC rating for its Resources must report the test results for each of its Resources to the NYISO using the Automated Market System and in accordance with Attachment D hereto. of this Manual.